-The Consultant will be provided copies of traffic crash records by the FDOT and shall prepare a collision diagram for the intersection under study.
-The Consultant shall obtain the collision reports via the FDOT'S Crash Analysis Reporting system (CARs) and any available collision database approved by the FDOT.
-The diagram shall depict the most recent full 5 years for which data is available.
-Collision diagrams shall be drawn on standard FDOT forms contained in the Manual on Uniform Traffic Studies or on another FDOT approved forms as indicated by the DPM.
-Collision diagrams shall not be drawn on aerials.
-A crash analysis shall be performed based on the prepared collision diagram.
-The Department will generally furnish the Consultant with copies of intersection crash reports.
-If crash reports are not to be furnished by the FDOT, a supplemental work task for obtaining traffic crash records will be authorized.
+The CONSULTANT will be provided with copies of traffic crash reports by the DEPARTMENT and shall prepare a collision diagram for the length of the arterial section under study.
+The diagram(s) shall depict the most recent full 3 years for which data is available.
+Collision diagrams shall be drawn on standard DEPARTMENT forms contained in the MUTS or on another DEPARTMENT approved form.
+They shall be drawn as directed by the DPM.
+A crash analysis shall be performed based on the prepared collision diagrams and crash reports.

+When crash reports are available in the DEPARTMENT, the DPM will furnish the CONSULTANT with copies of crash reports.
+If crash reports are not to be furnished by the DEPARTMENT, the CONSULTANT, using his own computer equipment with instructions provided by the DEPARTMENT, will access the DEPARTMENT's crash database to obtain historical crash data.
+If hard copy crash reports are needed, a supplemental work task for obtaining local traffic crash records will be authorized.

-- Collision Summary - Crash analysis
+- Crash analysis - Collision diagrams

-Task 3: Comprehensive Corridor Review
+Task 3: COMPREHENSIVE CORRIDOR REVIEW

 The CONSULTANT shall complete a comprehensive review of the corridor to identify factors contributing to safety performance.
 Effort should be given to acknowledge all aspects of safety theory, including nominal, substantive, and perceived safety performance.
-The Consultant shall review, summarize, and analyze all available crash data, pedestrian/bicycle counts, motor vehicle traffic counts, and exposure data.
-The Consultant shall evaluate and document inconsistencies between roadway design/configuration, and land use context, and urban/built form outside of the public right- of-way.
+The CONSULTANT shall review, summarize, and analyze all available crash data, pedestrian/bicycle counts, motor vehicle traffic counts, and exposure data.
+The CONSULTANT shall evaluate and document inconsistencies between roadway design/configuration, and land use context, and urban/built form outside of the public right-of-way.
 A review of existing local government transportation and land use plans shall be completed and a summary of the relationship between adjacent land uses and access/mobility on the corridor should be included as part of the corridor review.
 Consultations with external agencies such as the local jurisdiction and transit agencies shall be completed at the direction of the DPM.

-Comprehensive corridor review and supporting documentation
+Comprehensive corridor review and supporting documentation.

-Task 4: Improvement Recommendations
+Task 4: IMPROVEMENT RECOMMENDATIONS

-The products of previous tasks within this study shall be analyzed collectively and the Consultant shall develop and submit to the DPM for review and comment a coordinated sequence of improvements to improve the safety specific to the arterial corridor.
+The products of previous tasks within this study shall be analyzed collectively and the CONSULTANT shall develop and submit to the DPM for review and comment a coordinated sequence of improvements to improve the safety specific to the arterial corridor.
 Recommended improvements shall be based upon consideration of all relevant corridor elements and shall be directed at improving safety and achieving a context sensitive roadway.
 Recommended improvements shall be based upon the following approach to improving safety of road users:

-- Consideration of the unique needs and behaviors of pedestrians, cyclists, and motorists - Consideration of transit operations (if applicable) and opportunities to improve access to transit service for pedestrians and cyclists - Extra emphasis should be given to improvements aimed at generating a safety and operational benefit for multiple modes of transportation. - Extra emphasis shall be placed on generating recommendations addressing all aspects of safety: engineering and physical improvements; education/public outreach; law enforcement needs; and encouragement/behavioral incentive opportunities - Unique corridor elements or patterns that may influence multi-modal activity including surrounding land use and urban form - Emphasis on short-term improvements that can be completed with minimal effort.
-Recommendations for major construction alternatives

-- should be proposed only when other less intensive alternatives are not likely to generate a significant impact to safety. - Consider and document any potential impacts to access management. - Emphasis should be given to those projects having high benefit to cost ratios and net present value. - Implementation of the Department's Complete Streets policy
+- Consideration of the unique needs and behaviors of pedestrians, cyclists, and motorists - Consideration of transit operations (if applicable) and opportunities to improve access to transit service for pedestrians and cyclists. - Extra emphasis should be given to improvements aimed at generating a safety and operational benefit for multiple modes of transportation. - Extra emphasis shall be placed on generating recommendations addressing all aspects of safety: engineering and physical improvements; education/public outreach; law enforcement needs; and encouragement/behavioral incentive opportunities. - Unique corridor elements or patterns that may influence multi-modal activity including surrounding land use and urban form. - Emphasis on short-term improvements that can be completed with minimal effort.
+Recommendations for major construction alternatives should be proposed only when other less intensive alternatives are not likely to generate a significant impact to safety. - Consider and document any potential impacts to access management. - Emphasis should be given to those projects having high benefit to cost ratios and net present value. - Implementation of the Department's Complete Streets policy

-• Conceptual recommendations for arterial improvements.
+Conceptual recommendations for arterial improvements.